-The next Local 668 General Membership meeting will be on Thursday, April 23, 2015 beginning at 5:00 PM in the Hennessey Room at Council 5.
+NOTE: THERE WILL BE NO GENERAL MEMBERSHIP MEETING IN JULY.
+The next Local 668 General Membership meeting will be on Thursday, August 27, 2015 beginning at 5:00 PM in the Hennessey Room at Council 5.
 The Council 5 offices are located at 300 Hardman Av.
 S., South St. Paul.

 Council 5 has a security system that is in effect after 4:30 PM.
 To gain admittance after 4:30 PM, you will need to dial "21" on the keypad next to the doors off the courtyard on the south side of the building.
 Someone will then meet you at the doors and let you in the building.

 "In our glorious fight for civil rights, we must guard against being fooled by false slogans, as 'right to work'.
 It provides no 'rights' and no 'works'.
 It's purpose is to destroy labor unions and the freedom of collective bargaining...
 We demand this fraud be stopped."

 AFSCME IVP Henry Nicholas knows the Charleston community well, having rallied workers and families in front of the Emanuel African Methodist Church during the historic 1969 strike by black workers at Medical College Hospital.